wenjianhao/Deep-Koopman-learning-of-nonlinear-time-varying-systems/README.md

 __Possible extensions based on this codes__<br />
 - *Change the dynamics by replacing the codes in block 'data generation' of main.py based on your research or projects.*<br />
 - *Add the control inputs following the paper (changes need to be made in utils.py).*<br />
 - *Develop various model-based control using the learning dynamics matrices A, B, and C and neural networks, see paper 'Han, Y., Hao, W., & Vaidya, U. (2020, December).
 Deep learning of Koopman representation for control.
 In 2020 59th IEEE Conference on Decision and Control (CDC) (pp. 1890-1895).
-IEEE.'*<br />
+IEEE.' for an example of developing model predictive control based on the learned deep Koopman model. *<br />